Breaffy: Village

-The Shamrock Bar, a small pub, is located next to St. Aloysius' Roman Catholic Church, which was built in 1978 replacing a 19th-century church.
-St. John's National School is opposite and is composed of the original school building from 1890, now used as a community centre, and a modern school building that has been developed since the 1990s and has 308 pupils.
-The four star Breaffy House Hotel is located in a wooded area to the side of the village.
+The Shamrock Bar, a local pub, is adjacent to St. Aloysius' Roman Catholic Church.
+The current church was constructed in 1978, replacing a 19th-century structure.
+Across from the church is St. John's National School, which consists of the original 1890 school building, now serving as a community centre, and a modern facility developed since the 1990s that currently educates 308 pupils.
+The four-star Breaffy House Hotel is nestled in a wooded area on the outskirts of the village.
 The hotel was previously the home to the Browne family, the landlords of the area until the mid-20th century.

 The village also features a 19th-century post office and schoolteachers residence, both of which are now disused.
-Breaffy also has a Gaelic Athletic Association pitch.
-The Breaffy GAA teams are the Mayo County "A" minor Champions and County under-21 B Champions.
+Breaffy also has a Gaelic Athletic Association pitch and team, the Breaffy GAA.